Weekend Retreat: November 4 - 5, 2017 (starting at noon on Saturday and ending at 3pm on Sunday)

 If you have recently completed a research study or innovative project but have not had the time to craft an article for publication, this workshop is for you.
 The NLN Scholarly Writing Retreat is designed to help nurse educators enhance writing skills and disseminate research findings and other work in scholarly publications.
 By the end of the retreat, our goal is for each participant to have a complete, edited paper ready for submission to a scholarly journal.
 For the 2017 cohort, nurse clinicians or administrators who are not faculty are eligible to apply.

 Again, having completed a research study or innovation is necessary for consideration.
 Although NLN Scholarly Writing Retreats take place during the course of a weekend, this is a yearlong experience that involves one-on-one telephone consultation, videoconferencing, and mentorship

-Joining Dr. Oermann at the June 2017 retreat will be Leslie Block
+Joining Dr. Nicoll at the November 2017 retreat will be Leslie Block

 , managing editor of Nursing Education Perspectives

 , the NLN's research journal.
 Ms. Block was previously the managing editor of Nursing Research

 and senior editor of MCN, The American Journal of Maternal/Child Nursing